 Cathy

+Great Report, thank you.
 I have some suggestions though.
-First of all, set the RepeatOnNewPage property for ‘Device Name’ to true.
+First of all, set the RepeatOnNewPage property for 'Device Name' to true.
+Adding some filters for Manufacturer, Model and TPM states might improve the overall experience.

 Love this report!
 One issue I am having is the version number of windows 10.
 It’s not reporting any version higher than 10.0.16299 even though we have many machines with 10.0.17134 that have bitlocker enabled.
 Any idea why?